takeoff-env/takeoff/api/README.md

-# API App
+# Takeoff API

-To build a new feature for the API App, you can add a new database mode (with migration and seed) and a plugin.
+The Takeoff API is built on Hapi, with a simple composed configuration that create the server.
+It's run via nodemon, so this listens for changes in the code tree

 ## New Model